Forecasting the Remaining Duration of an Ongoing Solar Flare: Data Preparation

-For each flare, we measure 18 parameters for each event from the light curves for both the 1--8\,\AA\ and 0.5--4\,\AA\ channels.
-We first calculate the derivatives in both channels using a 32-point Savitzky-Golay smoothing filter \citep{savitzky1964}.
-The filter is particularly important for small flares where the signal-to-noise ratio is not as good as in larger flares.
-We then define five times in terms of the derivative with respect to time of the light curve: $t_{0}$ the onset of the flare as the derivative begins to rise, $t_{1}$ when the derivative is maximized, $t_{2}$ when the flux peaks, $t_{3}$ when the derivative is minimized, and $t_{4}$ when the derivative approximately returns to 0.
+We define five times for each XRS channel (\textit{i.e.} ten total times) in terms of the derivative with respect to time of the light curves: $t_{0}$ the onset of the flare as the derivative begins to rise, $t_{1}$ when the derivative is maximized, $t_{2}$ when the flux peaks, $t_{3}$ when the derivative is minimized, and $t_{4}$ when the derivative approximately returns to 0.
 More specifically, we define $t_{0}$ as the first time when the derivative exceeds $10^{-4}$ times the peak flux; for example, for an X1 flare, we define $t_{0}$ as the first time when the derivative exceeds $10^{-8}$ W m$^{-2}$ s$^{-1}$.
+Note that we scale this threshold with flare class since, for example, the peak magnitude of the time derivative of a C-class flare might not even hit the threshold that defines the start time for an X1 flare, and the threshold for a small flare would be unnoticeable during active periods capable of producing large flares.
 We similarly define $t_{4}$ as the first time after $t_{3}$ when the derivative is above $-10^{-4}$ times the peak flux; for an X1 flare, $t_{4}$ is the first time after $t_{3}$ when the derivative increases above $-10^{-8}$ W m$^{-2}$ s$^{-1}$.
 We list the definitions in Table \ref{tab:ti}.
+In the rest of this text, we refer to $t_{4} - t_{0}$ as the ``total duration'' of the event, and generally $t_{i} - t_{0}$ as a ``duration.''

+For each flare, we measure 52 parameters for each event from the light curves.
+We first calculate the derivatives in both channels using a 32-point Savitzky-Golay smoothing filter \citep{savitzky1964}.
+The filter is particularly important for small flares where the signal-to-noise ratio is not as good as in larger flares.